geohackweek/preliminary/_episodes/04-missing-maps.md

 ---

 title: "Missing Maps Project"
-teaching: 15
+teaching: 5
-exercises: 0
+exercises: 10
 questions:
-- What is Missing Maps?
+- "What is Missing Maps?"
-- How do I sign up for a OSM account?
+- "How do I sign up for a OSM account?"
-- How do I find a HOTOSM task?
+- "How do I find a HOTOSM task?"
-- How do I use the editor and save my work?
+- "How do I use the editor and save my work?"
 objectives:
 - Gain familiarity with Missing Maps
 - Create a OpenStreetMap account